DJAngel973/Starting-Java/README.md

 ## Objective

 To practically learn the basic concepts of programming in Java and understand how they can be applied to real-world problems.
+This module serves as the foundation for advanced backend development and AI-enhanced Java practices.

 ## How to Use This Repository